GlennColpaert/IoTDemos/labs/DeviceToCloudInMinutes.md

 - Configure LogicApps

 ### Create Resource Group (Optional)
 First step in this tutorial is to create a resource group.
-Resource Groups are a logical containers that are uses to group related entities.
+Resource Groups are logical containers that are used to group related entities.
 All resources in a Resource Group should share the same lifecycle.
 As you deploy, update and delete them togheter.
 Next to that Resource Groups are used to scope access control to different users.

 In our case we will create the **DeviceToCloud** Resource Group.